Kozea/Radicale/DOCUMENTATION.md

 ```

 > **Security:** Untrusted clients should not be able to access the Radicale
 > server directly.
-Otherwise, they can authenticate as any user.
+Otherwise, they can authenticate as any user by simply
+> setting related HTTP header.
+This can be prevented by restrict listen to
+> loopback interface only or at least a local firewall rule.

 #### Secure connection between Radicale and the reverse proxy